Energy Performance of Buildings Directive (EPBD)

 The Energy Performance of Buildings Directive (EPBD) is the main EU legislative instrument to leverage the potential contribution of the building sector to the EU’s long-term energy and climate objectives.
 The directive mentions the importance of considering fire safety and other safety aspects when renovating buildings.
 How can building renovations contribute to a more fire-safe Europe?

-In the revised version of the EPBD, fire safety is mentioned in two paragraphs:
+In the 2018 EPBD, fire safety is mentioned in two paragraphs:

 - Article 7, paragraph 5: Member States shall encourage, in relation to buildings undergoing major renovation, high-efficiency alternative systems, in so far as this is technically, functionally and economically feasible, and shall address the issues of healthy indoor climate conditions, fire safety and risks related to intense seismic activity.

-The revised EPBD had to be transposed by Member States into their national regulations by 10 March 2020.
-The European Commission published guidelines in which a full point is dedicated to fire safety:
+WHat is nevertheless of utmost importance is the full and thorough implementation by Member States into their national regulations of the current EPBD.
+To that end, the European Commission has published guidelines in which a full point is dedicated to fire safety:

 Less expensive housing tends to be older with obsolete electrical installations, making energy-poor consumers particularly vulnerable (36).
 Measures such as regular inspections (in particular before a renovation) and upgrades to bring electrical installations up to safety standards can dramatically improve electrical safety.
 The safety inspection of electrical and gas installations and appliances is also to be encouraged.’